-In the event of an ambush, their role was to drive into the kill zone during the first few minutes of the attack, and saturate the attackers with their firepower.
+In the event of an ambush, their role was to drive into the kill zone during the first few minutes of the attack and saturate the attackers with their firepower.
 Early designs proved flawed, as the sandbag protections quickly became waterlogged in the frequent rains, weighing down the whole vehicle.
-They were later replaced with steel armor plating, salvaged from scrap yards.
-The crew consisted of a driver, two gunners, a non-commissioned officer in charge (NCOIC), and sometimes a grenadier armed with an M79 grenade launcher.
+They later replaced them with steel armor plating, salvaged from scrap yards.
+The crew comprised a driver, two gunners, a non-commissioned officer in charge (NCOIC), and sometimes a grenadier armed with an M79 grenade launcher.
 In October 1968, the factory-made hardening kits arrived to replace the sandbag and wood gun trucks.

 Despite the increased security, transportation units still came under attack, forcing the gun truck units to improve the design of their vehicles.
 The two-and-a-half-ton trucks were underpowered, and the addition of armor and weapons slowed them down, leading to their replacement by five-ton cargo trucks that formed the basis for larger gun trucks.
 The improvised nature of these vehicles meant they varied considerably in appearance.
 They were given colorful nicknames such as “Deuce’s Wild,” “Cold Sweat”,” “Iron Butterfly” or “Pandemonium” that were often painted on the sides in large letters.

-Their armament consisted of various combinations of weapons including M60s, M2 Browning machine guns, and XM 134 miniguns.
-Anti-aircraft weapons such as the quadmount .50 cal. machine guns were also used until 1969 when the truck companies had three to six gun trucks each.
+Their armament comprised various combinations of weapons including M60s, M2 Browning machine guns, and XM 134 miniguns.
+Anti-aircraft weapons such as the quadmount .50 cal. machine guns were also used until 1969, when the truck companies had three to six gun trucks each.

-The personal bravery and fighting spirit of the guntruck crews, along with their quick reaction to ambush situations, were no doubt responsible for saving the lives of many truckers.
+The personal bravery and fighting spirit of the gun truck crews, along with their quick reaction to ambush situations, were no doubt responsible for saving the lives of many truckers.
 This courage was exemplified by Specialists Dallas Mullins, of the 444th Transportation Company, and Larry A. Dahl, of the 359th Transportation Company.
-When the driver of Mullins’ guntruck was wounded during a highway ambush, the vehicle became stalled in the center of the enemy kill-zone and subjected to intense small-arms fire.
+When the driver of Mullins’ gun truck was wounded during a highway ambush, the vehicle became stalled in the center of the enemy kill zone and subjected to intense small-arms fire.
 Even though Mullins was also wounded, twice in the arm and once in the leg, he came to the aid of the wounded driver and maneuvered the truck out of the line of fire.
-During an ambush on Route 19, Dahl jumped on an enemy grenade that had been tossed into the back of his guntruck, saving the lives of the rest of the crew with the sacrifice of his own.
-For their unselfish acts, Mullins was awarded the Silver Star Medal, and Dahl, posthumously, the Medal of Honor.
+During an ambush on Route 19, Dahl jumped on an enemy grenade that had been tossed into the back of his gun truck, saving the lives of the rest of the crew with the sacrifice of his own.
+For their unselfish acts, they awarded Mullins the Silver Star Medal, and Dahl, posthumously, the Medal of Honor.

 In addition to the unusually large number of Bronze Star and Purple Heart Medals awarded within the transportation companies-especially for a noncombat unit-the 8th Group was awarded the Presidential Unit Citation.
 It was also the only transportation group in Vietnam to receive the Vietnamese Cross of Gallantry.

 Gun trucks suffered from several drawbacks.
-The added weight of armor, weapons and ammunition increased fuel consumption, as well as creating maintenance problems and reducing the durability of the truck frames.
+The added weight of armor, weapons and ammunition increased fuel consumption, as well as created maintenance problems and reduced the durability of the truck frames.
 Also, the personnel assigned as crew to the security vehicles were no longer available for transport duties, thus reducing the lift capacity of each unit.
 Despite this, they were generally regarded as a success.